jbarabander/Formless/README.md

-# angular-formless-validation
+# Formless
-Angular validation without the html!
+Angular-inspired form validation without the html.

 ## About
-This library is dedicated to giving you the functionality of angular form validation without requiring the use of html.
+Formless is a small library that allows you to perform form validation in a framework-agnostic setting.
+One of Angular's most universally loved features is its wonderful form validation system.
+Angular makes it incredibly easy for you to validate forms on the fly with its ng-model and validator directives.
+However sometimes you would like to validate a form without needing to rely on the actual html.
+Hence this inspired, Formless a small validation library that makes it easy to do form validation without needing to write an actual html form.
+While the benefits might not seem readily apparent you might find that doing things in this manner allows you more flexibility than angular does and also makes it extendable across any front end framework.